regorxxx/Playlist-Manager-SMP/README.md

   * Font Size (configurable).
   * Separators between different names/categories (configurable).
   * Ready to use presets.
 Also specific ones for Color Blindness (deuteranopia) and Grey Scale
-  * Icons for different playlists types.
+  * Icons for different playlists types (configurable).
+Can also be hidden.
   * Colors for different playlists types, status, text, background and selection (configurable).
 * Shortcuts: modifiers allow to directly apply different actions on playlists.
 See manual.
 * Other scripts integration: